coruus/sphlib/src/README.txt

 become an american standard, as substitutes for the existing SHA-224, SHA-256, SHA-384 and SHA-512 functions.
 Many candidate functions have been submitted so far.
-The competition has reached its second round, in which 14 candidates have been kept. sphlib currently implements 9 out of those 14 functions.
+The competition has reached its second round, in which 14 candidates have been kept. sphlib currently implements those 14 candidates.

 For the purposes of this competition, the NIST published a C API.
 All candidates were asked to provide reference and optimized implementations fitting in that API.

-The basic sphlib API is different from the NIST API.
+The basic sphlib API is distinct from the NIST API.
 However, a compatibility layer has been added to sphlib-1.1.
 It consists in the sha3nist.c and sha3nist.h source files.
 With these files, you may use some of the sphlib implementations through an API conforming to the NIST specification.
 Namely, you may select either the SHA-2 family, or any of the implemented SHA-3 candidates.

 To use that layer, modify sha3nist.h to designate the hash functions you wish to use.
 By default, the SHA-224/... functions are used.
-To use SHABAL instead, replace the following line:
+To use Shabal instead, replace the following line:

    #define SPH_NIST   sha

-by this:
+with this:

    #define SPH_NIST   shabal